openvstorage/alba/docs/README.md

 Objects can also be encrypted or compressed.
 The combination of one or more policies, the type of compression and the encryption key is a **preset**.

 ## ALBA Config files
-The ALBA configuration file is located at `/opt/OpenvStorage/config/alba.json`.
-For the maintenance process the node specific config file is located at `/opt/OpenvStorage/config/arakoon/<backend_name>-abm/<backend_name>.json`.
+The ALBA configuration files are stored in ETCD.

-For the rebalancer the node specific config file is located at `/opt/OpenvStorage/config/arakoon/<backend_name>-abm/<backend_name>-rebalancer.json`.
-More info on the ALBA config files can be found [here](../../Administration/Configs/alba.md)
+More info on the ALBA config files can be found [here](https://openvstorage.gitbooks.io/framework/content/docs/etcd.html)

 ## ALBA Log files